anujkmaurya/simple_chat_server/README.md

 ## Code Structure

 ### Packages
-1. config :defines the configurations structure
+1. `config` :defines the configurations structure
-2. internal/chatmanager : chatmanager structure and methods.
+2. `internal/chatmanager` : chatmanager structure and methods.
 It is responsible for reading user input and performing various actions along with broadcasting message
-3. internal/command : command defines the list of alllowed messages/commands, methods to parse messages
+3.` internal/command` : command defines the list of alllowed messages/commands, methods to parse messages
-4. internal/group: contains group structure and it's methods.
+4. `internal/group` : contains group structure and it's methods.
-5. internal/message: contains message structure and it's methods.
+5. `internal/message` : contains message structure and it's methods.
 This message is created to pass user or system message with various metadata info
-6. internal/model: defines all the constants used by all the packages
+6. `internal/model` : defines all the constants used by all the packages
-7. internal/model/logger: reads logger path, creates log file, inits logger
+7. `internal/model/logger` : reads logger path, creates log file, inits logger
-8. internal/user: contains user structure and it's methods.
+8. `internal/user` : contains user structure and it's methods.
-9. cmd/server : contains server startup file.
+9. `cmd/server` : contains server startup file.
 It reads from the config and inits chatmanager package
-10. etc/simple-chat-server: contains configuration script for each environment
+10. `etc/simple-chat-server` : contains configuration script for each environment

 ### File Tree